FAIRmat-NFDI/pynxtools/pynxtools/dataconverter/readers/apm/README.md

 also all other fields in ePOS and APT files to the extent as these have been documented.

+## Known performance issues of this reader

+When the range file defines molecular ions which are composed from many atoms and using elements with many isotopes it is possible that the interpretation of the range file takes long.
+The situation is highly case dependent.
+The reason for this is that the apm reader internally uses a combinatorial algorithm via the ifes_apt_tc_data_modeling library which has to benefit that it is automatically capable to identify charge states but for complex molecular ions it may take a while to evaluate all possible isotopic combinations even though the implementation is optimized already to avoid unnecessary evaluations.

+Currently a more severe performance issue can be, for some cases and input only, that the verification of the instantiated schema is slow.
+This verification step happens before the data in the template dictionary are written to HDF5 file.
+The reason for this issue is that components of the dataconverter traverse the dependency graph of the instantiated NeXus application definition to assure that the template is valid.
+Depending on the complexity of the data model and which branches will be instantiated by the input, though, this evaluation may be slower as more pathes have to be visited.
+Noteworthy users should understand that this issue is independent of size of the input (i.e. how many ions a dataset has).

 ## Contact person in FAIRmat for this reader
 Markus Kühbach